Valentine101098/Valentine101098/README.md

 # Hi there, I'm Valentine Wanjiru! 👋

 ## 🚀 About Me
-- 🎓 Software Engineering student at Moringa School
-- 🔍 Looking for internship opportunities in software development
-- 📍 Based in Nairobi, Kenya
+- 🎓 I'm a full-stack software developer
+- 🔍 Excited to be part of this community!

 ## 🛠️ Tech Stack
 ![Python](https://img.shields.io/badge/-Python-3776AB?style=flat-square&logo=Python&logoColor=white)